Gul31/aws-bootcamp-cruddur-2023/journal/week0.md

 export AWS_DEFAULT_REGION=us-east-1
 ```

-We'll tell Gitpod to remember these credentials if we relaunch our workspaces
+`gp env` is used to make all settings reboot persistent, it means if we reboot the gitpod it will recall user's access keys to easy terminal access.
 ```
 gp env AWS_ACCESS_KEY_ID=""
 gp env AWS_SECRET_ACCESS_KEY=""